MZeit/SendSMSInvites/README.md

 ### Plugin Settings

 This plugin includes two settings; EnableSendSMS and MessageBody.
 These setting can be set globally from the Plugin Manager -> (sendSMSInvites) -> Configure.
 The EnableSendSMS is set by default to No, this can be overridden on the survey level from the survey settings.
-The MessageBody settings gives the survey admin the space to write the SMS that will be send to the recipients.
+The MessageBody settings gives the survey admin the space to write the SMS that will be sent to the recipients.

 ## License